acend/website-hugo/site/content/en/trainings/helm.md

 main_text: "This half-day training in German or English provides a practical and easy-to-understand introduction to Helm, the best-known package manager for applications on Kubernetes.
 With Helm, even complex applications can be defined, installed, managed and run on container platforms.\n\n
-Our teachers draw on considerable practical experience and are certified Kubernetes Administrators."
+Our teachers draw on considerable practical experience and are certified Kubernetes administrators."

 accordion:
     enable : true